 All safeguarding concerns must be Reported to the Designated Safeguarding Lead as soon as they are recognised and after the initial response to the child and others.
-Staff are expected to verbally report their concerns to the Designated Safeguarding Lead.
+Staff are expected to verbally report their concerns to the Designated Safeguarding Lead/or Deputy Safeguarding Lead, alongside a written CPOMs entry.